reshamas/reshamas.github.io/_posts/2018-04-19-to-kaggle-or-not.md

 - conferences often have competitions or what are called "tasks"
 - private companies sponsor their own competition

 Here is a sample list of other [data science competitions](https://github.com/reshamas/fastai_deeplearn_part1/blob/master/notes/competitions.md).
-Spending some time with google search may produce more recent opportunities.
+Spending some time with google search will produce more recent and active opportunities.

 # References